14all-agency/shopify-llms-txt-directory/https-theworldofnerds-com.md

   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0554/7599/4704/files/Untitled_1_ab9a1b5d-882e-406a-bff2-ef40c0781d31.png?v=1731333832
   Price: ₹1,999.00 INR
-- [TOKITO-KATANA](https://theworldofnerds.com/products/tokito-katana): Unleash the spirit of your favorite anime characters with our meticulously crafted anime katanas.
+- [TOKITO WOODEN KATANA](https://theworldofnerds.com/products/tokito-katana): Unleash the spirit of your favorite anime characters with our meticulously crafted anime katanas.
 Made from a perfect blend of high-quality wood and durable ABS plastic, these katanas offer an authentic look and feel while ensuring long-lasting performance.
 Ideal for collectors, cosplayers, and fans alike, each katana features detailed craftsmanship and lightweight construction, making it both visually stunning and easy to handle.
 Whether you’re adding to your collection or gearing up for your next cosplay, our anime katanas are built to impress with their durability, aesthetic appeal, and high-quality materials.
 Perfect for display or action-packed cosplay, these katanas bring the legendary katanas from your favorite anime to life.
-  Updated: 2025-10-16T03:49:28Z
+  Updated: 2025-10-24T04:56:39Z
   Vendor: The World Of Nerds
   Product Type:
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0554/7599/4704/files/Untied_5_-Photoroom-Photoroom.png?v=1731333894
   Price: ₹1,999.00 INR
-- [ICHIGO KUROSAKI-KATANA WITH LEATHER POUCH](https://theworldofnerds.com/products/ichigo-kurosaki-katana-with-leather-pouch): Unleash the spirit of your favorite anime characters with our meticulously crafted anime katanas.
+- [ICHIGO KUROSAKI WOODEN KATANA WITH LEATHER POUCH](https://theworldofnerds.com/products/ichigo-kurosaki-katana-with-leather-pouch): Unleash the spirit of your favorite anime characters with our meticulously crafted anime katanas.
 Made from a perfect blend of high-quality wood and durable ABS plastic, these katanas offer an authentic look and feel while ensuring long-lasting performance.
 Ideal for collectors, cosplayers, and fans alike, each katana features detailed craftsmanship and lightweight construction, making it both visually stunning and easy to handle.
 Whether you’re adding to your collection or gearing up for your next cosplay, our anime katanas are built to impress with their durability, aesthetic appeal, and high-quality materials.
 Perfect for display or action-packed cosplay, these katanas bring the legendary katanas from your favorite anime to life.
-  Updated: 2025-10-15T14:48:53Z
+  Updated: 2025-10-24T04:53:48Z
   Vendor: The World Of Nerds
   Product Type:
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0554/7599/4704/files/324.png?v=1731471319
   Price: ₹2,399.00 INR
-- [GOLD ROGER"S ACE-KATANA WITH LEATHER POUCH](https://theworldofnerds.com/products/gol-d-rogers-ace-katana-with-leather-pouch): Unleash the spirit of your favorite anime characters with our meticulously crafted anime katanas.
+- [GOLD ROGER"S ACE WOODEN KATANA WITH LEATHER POUCH](https://theworldofnerds.com/products/gol-d-rogers-ace-katana-with-leather-pouch): Unleash the spirit of your favorite anime characters with our meticulously crafted anime katanas.
 Made from a perfect blend of high-quality wood and durable ABS plastic, these katanas offer an authentic look and feel while ensuring long-lasting performance.
 Ideal for collectors, cosplayers, and fans alike, each katana features detailed craftsmanship and lightweight construction, making it both visually stunning and easy to handle.
 Whether you’re adding to your collection or gearing up for your next cosplay, our anime katanas are built to impress with their durability, aesthetic appeal, and high-quality materials.
 Perfect for display or action-packed cosplay, these katanas bring the legendary katanas from your favorite anime to life.
-  Updated: 2025-10-11T23:24:28Z
+  Updated: 2025-10-24T04:53:33Z
   Vendor: The World Of Nerds
   Product Type:
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0554/7599/4704/files/Untitled_4_06bb2f63-79c1-4012-b493-6e178fb89dc8.png?v=1731496786
   Price: ₹2,399.00 INR
-- [TANJIRO-NEW NICHIRIN KATANA](https://theworldofnerds.com/products/tanjiro-new-nichiirin-katana): Unleash the spirit of your favorite anime characters with our meticulously crafted anime katanas.
+- [TANJIRO-NEW NICHIRIN WOODEN KATANA](https://theworldofnerds.com/products/tanjiro-new-nichiirin-katana): Unleash the spirit of your favorite anime characters with our meticulously crafted anime katanas.
 Made from a perfect blend of high-quality wood and durable ABS plastic, these katanas offer an authentic look and feel while ensuring long-lasting performance.
 Ideal for collectors, cosplayers, and fans alike, each katana features detailed craftsmanship and lightweight construction, making it both visually stunning and easy to handle.
 Whether you’re adding to your collection or gearing up for your next cosplay, our anime katanas are built to impress with their durability, aesthetic appeal, and high-quality materials.
 Perfect for display or action-packed cosplay, these katanas bring the legendary katanas from your favorite anime to life.
-  Updated: 2025-10-19T06:38:26Z
+  Updated: 2025-10-24T04:56:01Z
   Vendor: The World Of Nerds
   Product Type:
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0554/7599/4704/files/Untitled_1_aab057fb-6005-4ed9-ba27-cb4184cd9308.png?v=1731496977
   Price: ₹1,999.00 INR
-- [INOSUKE-KATANA](https://theworldofnerds.com/products/inosuke-katana): Unleash the spirit of your favorite anime characters with our meticulously crafted anime katanas.
+- [INOSUKE WOODEN KATANA](https://theworldofnerds.com/products/inosuke-katana): Unleash the spirit of your favorite anime characters with our meticulously crafted anime katanas.
 Made from a perfect blend of high-quality wood and durable ABS plastic, these katanas offer an authentic look and feel while ensuring long-lasting performance.
 Ideal for collectors, cosplayers, and fans alike, each katana features detailed craftsmanship and lightweight construction, making it both visually stunning and easy to handle.
 Whether you’re adding to your collection or gearing up for your next cosplay, our anime katanas are built to impress with their durability, aesthetic appeal, and high-quality materials.
 Perfect for display or action-packed cosplay, these katanas bring the legendary katanas from your favorite anime to life.
-  Updated: 2025-07-29T05:11:59Z
+  Updated: 2025-10-24T04:54:01Z
   Vendor: The World Of Nerds
   Product Type:
   Availability: Available